Miriam Lancewood

 ○●○●○

-In 2010 they gave up all their worldly belongings and moved into the mountains with a tent and bow and arrow.
 They wanted to learn how to survive in the high forested mountains, and find out what happens to body and mind when living in the beauty of the wildest nature on earth.
+Like our ancestors, they moved around like nomads,cooked on fires, slept in a tent, gathered edible plants and Miriam learned to hunt with bow and arrow.
+Initially they planned one year, but it ended up being seven years.